GSA/ficam-playbooks/_piv/network/11_ama.md

 ## Implementation
 You can use this PowerShell script [CertificateIssuanceOIDs.ps1](https://github.com/GSA/ficam-scripts-public/tree/master/_ama){:target="_blank"}{:rel="noopener noreferrer"} to import and set up a list of certificate issuance policies.
 This script:

-- Contains a list of certificate issuance policy object identifiers (OIDs) used by U.S. Federal Government agencies
+- Contains a list of certificate issuance policy object identifiers (OIDs) used by U.S. federal government agencies
 - Creates security groups with the same names as the policies
 - Links the policies to the security groups